 The main function of the services are labelled data sets used to train machine learning and artificial intelligence services.
 In addition to these domain specific resources, the energy domain will also exploit the bootstrapping services from other domains (e.g. pre-processing services of Sentinel-1 and -2 from the security) if requested by open calls winners.
+In order not to duplicate the information, the details of other generic services can be found in the other domains' sections.

-5.2 Resources
+6.2 Resources